-- Uniper pursues a conservative financing strategy by targeting a comfortable investment grade rating
+- Uniper pursues a conservative finance strategy by targeting a comfortable investment grade rating

 - Continuous management of capital structure and leverage

-- Working capital requirements of the ongoing business are met by excess liquidity and credit lines
+- Working capital requirements of the ongoing business are to be met by excess liquidity and credit lines

 Top-management incentives are strongly aligned to the interests of the shareholders.
 Uniper’s management is committed to high standards concerning the transparency and the risk management within the scope of its corporate governance.

-For the ongoing financial year 2016 and as a target for dividend payments, a fixed dividend was proposed to the shareholders.
-For the following years the dividend will be oriented at free cash from operations.
-Overall, Uniper targets a neutral to positive free cashflow from operations post dividends.
+For the financial year 2016 and as a target for dividend payments, a fixed dividend will be proposed to shareholders.
+For the following years the dividend will be oriented at free cash from operations (FCfO).
+Overall, Uniper targets neutral to positive free cash from operations post dividends.